 Here is the entire farewell speech Gehrig gave that day:

-No known, complete video exists of Gehrig’s speech, only these snippets of the speech:
+No known, complete video exists of Gehrig’s speech.
+Yet today, only these snippets of the speech can be found:

-At the end of his speech, Lou was greeted and embraced by his longtime friend, Babe Ruth.
+At the end of Lou Gehrig’s farewell speech, the Pride of the Yankees was greeted and embraced by his longtime friend, Babe Ruth.
 Gehrig was inducted into the Baseball Hall of Fame in December of 1939.

 Lou Gehrig was the captain of the New York Yankees from 1935 until Gehrig’s death on June 2, 1941 at 37-years-old.
 The epitome of durability, dependability, and class, Gehrig will always be remembered as one of the greatest players in baseball history.